StephenBondor/blog/src/pages/2019-2-21-labs-week-one/index.md

 But first, a few caveats.

 This code works. **Full stop.** It's not without its bugs, just like any other code, but it _works_.
 So, before we jump into the refactoring, this context needs to be in place.
 On top of that, their are extra-curricular circumstances I do not know, but, given the circumstances of Lambda Labs--circumstances that my team and I have seen thus far ourselves--we must assume that this pervious code was written under stress, with little time, and suffering from all communication issues inherent in all computer or internet based channels.
 To be clear, the fact that this code was shipped, in an of itself, is awesome.
-And like for real, I make no claims that my code is not without bugs, in fact, lol, I expect that my code can be radically refactored to 1/10th the size.
-All I claim is that this code is better consumable by my team give our context.
+And for real, I make no claims that my code is not without bugs or any better, in fact, I expect that my code can be radically refactored to 1/10th the size.
+All I claim is that this refactoring is better consumable by my team give our context.

 ---